liferay/liferay-docs/en/developer/frameworks/articles/cache-configuration/03-caching-data.markdown

 classes use Liferay's
 [`PortalCache`](@platform-ref@/7.2-latest/javadocs/portal-kernel/com/liferay/portal/kernel/cache/PortalCache.html)
 utility.
 Storing and retrieving cached data objects is as easy as using a hash
-map: you associate a key with every value.
+map: you associate a key with every cache value.
 The following steps demonstrate implementing data caching.

 | **Note:** If you want to modify cache for Service Builder Service Entities or